Accounting (Diploma for Graduates)

 - Exclusions are courses which may not be chosen together.
 Where exclusions exist, they are listed in the Course Information Sheets and the Regulations.

 - Course Information Sheets (provided as PDF documents above) are updated annually.
-Course Information Sheets for 2013-14 will be available from the middle of 2013.
+Course Information Sheets for 2014-15 will be available from June 2014.

 How you study